The Offsite Hub work closely with the Offsite Management School.

 The Construction Industrialisation Self Assessment Tool has been designed to help you assess your company's current industrialisation strengths and to identify the areas in which you can develop your competence.
 You can then work your way up from member through to gold status by engaging in the School, including viewing resources, completing e-learning modules and attending events.

-Supplier days are awareness raising events.
+These are awareness raising events.
 They aim to raise awareness of the School and are targeted at companies or people who are not yet registered members.

-Training Workshops are free, half-day sessions which focus on specific competency issues such change management, collaborative planning and project management.
+These are free, half-day sessions which focus on specific competency issues such change management, collaborative planning and project management.
 You need to be an active member of the School in order to register for a workshop.

 Members registered: 926 / unique companies registered: 569 / total number of resources: 444